Khan/translation-assistant/README.md

-# intelligent-tm
+# Translation Assistant

-Intelligent translation memory for perseus exercises
+Provides functions that analyze and suggest translations for similar strings based on an existing translation.